-Three-time heavyweight champion, Olympic gold-medalist and American hero Muhammad Ali passed away on Friday, June 3rd, 2016.
+It has been 4 years since three-time heavyweight champion, Olympic gold-medalist and American hero Muhammad Ali passed away, and he continues to remind us of the battles people like him had faced and still face in America.
 Ali lived a colorful life, fought for individual freedom in the truest sense of the word, and left behind a boxing legacy that, in his own words, “won’t be seen again in our generation… not for another 200, 400 years.”

 - 7AM – Breakfast of eggs, toast, 100% orange juice & lots of water

 - 5PM – Dinner of chicken, steak, green beans, potatoes & fruit

 Ali started each morning with prayer and a long outdoor run, or “roadwork” in boxing parlance.
 Running was a core part of his training – endurance and ability to maintain stamina through 15 rounds was a key advantage for a heavyweight.
 He used heavy boots to increase the leg workout.
 Ali enjoyed running and would choose it frequently over public transportation.

 Ali worked out six days a week, and would train anywhere between two to fourteen weeks ahead of a fight.
 “I hated every minute of training but I said, ‘Don’t quit, suffer now and live the rest of your life as a champion.”

 Ali spent his early days training at the 5th Street Gym in Miami, Florida.
 Surprisingly, Ali relied on calisthenic training more than weight lifting.
 Jumping rope was a staple part of his workout, with around 10-20 dedicated minutes.
 Many considered him to be one of the best jump ropers in boxing and believed that it aided his quickness in the ring.